-Copay or Copayment means a fixed dollar amount the Covered Employee is required to pay for specifically listed Covered Benefits as shown in the Schedule of Benefits.
+Copay or Copayment means a fixed dollar amount the Covered Employee is required to pay for specifically listed Covered Benefits as shown in the SBC.
 Copayments are generally paid to the Provider at time of service.
 Copayments apply towards the satisfaction of the Out-of-Pocket Maximum.